Feminism in Chinese communism: Early 1900s

-During the Chinese Civil War, the CCP enacted women's rights measures in areas of the country they controlled.
+During the Chinese Civil War, the CCP enacted women's rights measures in areas of the country it controlled.
 Orders issued by the Red Army's soviet governments advanced the freedom to divorce and marry, liberating women from feudal marriages and resulting in women's strong support for the revolution.
-In the revolutionary base area of Jiangxi, the Communist-led authorities enacted the Marriage Regulations of 1931 and the Marriage Laws of 1941, which were modeled after Soviet Union statutes.
+In the revolutionary base area of Jiangxi, the CCP enacted the Marriage Regulations of 1931 and the Marriage Laws of 1941, which were modeled after Soviet Union statutes.
 These statutes declared marriage as a free association between a woman and a man without the interference of other parties and permitted divorce on mutual agreement.
+They abolished practices like child brides and early-age marriages, arranged marriages, concubinage, bride-buying, and wife-selling.
 At the time, they were the most progressive marriage laws in China and created the conditions for women to divorce men they had been forced to marry, leave abusive spouses, and till their own land.

+As part of their strategy to use art as a medium for its political messages, the CCP became active in Shanghai's film industry.'
+Films with themes of women's liberation that were produced as a result of this strategy included the 1935 film Children of Troubled Times, the theme song of which (The March of the Volunteers) became the PRC's national anthem.

+The leading CCP journal on women's issues was Women's Life, which sought to advance a united front for women.
+In response to the Nationalists' New Life Movement, which promoted an ideal of the "wise wife and good mother" who should return to the home, Women's Life condemned the idea of pushing women back into the home as a Hitler-esque attempt at control and an approach which would serve the interests of foreign imperialism.

 In 1939, Mao Zedong proposed creating a women's university where the CCP could develop female cadres.
 The Chinese Women's University was inaugurated on 20 July of that year in Yan'an, and Mao's inauguration speech emphasized the role of women in resisting the Japanese invasion of China.
 Mao stated, "The day all women in China rise up is the moment of China's revolutionary victory!"